ayaanthedev/vowel-cli/README.md

 # Vowel CLI

-A CLI tool to extract vowels from text.
+A CLI tool to extract vowels from text or a file and can show the results on the terminal,or export it to a pdf in the current working directory.

 ## Installation